Born Annie Ross Pearn.

 Nancy wrote in 1936 that ‘the agent’s job is to sell what her authors write’, taking over and organising their literary work and leaving them ‘free to concentrate on the writing itself’.
 We can see from her relationship with Lawrence that this is not quite the whole story: by opening up new income-earning opportunities, she was also influencing what was being written.

 In 1927, D.H.
 Lawrence wrote to a friend that he wished his stories appealed to ‘magazines which really pay’ like Good Housekeeping.
 Alice Head, the editor of Good Housekeeping and Nash’s magazine relied on a strong literary offer and was willing to pay well for great content.
 A clear example of collaboration between editor, agent and author is the series of six essays Virginia Woolf wrote for Good Housekeeping in 1931, now known collectively as ‘The London Scene’.
-In working on this deal, Nancy ensured that Alice secured a prestigious name and Virginia Woolf was well-paid, getting £50 for each essay from Good Housekeeping compared to £30 from the Times Literary Supplement and £15 from the Times.
+In working on this deal, Nancy ensured that Alice secured a prestigious name and Virginia Woolf secured a high fee, getting £50 for each essay from Good Housekeeping compared to her usual £30 from the Times Literary Supplement and £15 from the Times.

 Alice clearly valued this ‘extremely able woman, full of ideas and with many lovable characteristics.
 If she sometimes has too many ideas, she is entirely good-tempered when I protest I am overwhelmed.’
 In 1932, James Wedgwood Drawbell, writer and editor of the Sunday Chronicle wrote ‘A Gallery of Women’ where he profiled twenty notable women of the 1930s, including Alice, Viscountess Rhondda, Greta Garbo and Amy Johnson.
 He dedicated it to the woman he saw as the 21st, Nancy.